anjocordero/Mumbler/README.md

 - googlesearch

-  - install using `pip install google`
+  - install using `pip3 install google`
+  - installing this first likely will download BeautifulSoup as a dependency

 - Beautiful Soup 4

-  - install using `pip install beautifulsoup4`
+  - install using `pip3 install beautifulsoup4`

 - markovchain
-  - install using `pip install markovchain`
+  - install using `pip3 install markovchain`

 Known Issues:

 - Currently times out when searching for lyrics, possibly sending too many requests
-  - Being remedied by only allowing 10 searches at once
+  - Remedied by only allowing 10 searches at once then stopping